 Bremerton Youth Symphony

 Our Bremerton Youth Symphony mission is engage youth of Greater Kitsap County in orchestral and ensemble experiences marked by educational excellence.
 Our youth musicians range from age ten to eighteen.
 Participating youth explore orchestral and ensemble music with future friends and community members, and develop greater proficiency, stage presence, teamwork, and increased abilities to focus and problem solve.
-Bremerton Youth Symphony offers a range of symphonic groups and a jazz ensemble founded by Mr. Max Karler, now under musical direction of Mt.
-Stephen Vail.
-Our next round of auditions take place December 4, 2016.
+Bremerton Youth Symphony offers a range of symphonic groups and a jazz ensemble founded by Mr. Max Karler, now under musical direction of Mr. Stephen Vail.
+Our next round of auditions take place June 3, 2017.
 To join, submit paperwork (PDFs below) and $35 placement audition fee and we will contact you with an audition time.
 Returning jazz ensemble members need not do a placement audition, but must submit registration paperwork.

 2017-18 Registration Forms